 Depending on where you live, finding your new home might be a time-consuming endeavor.
 In hot markets where homes go quickly, you could spend months finding just the right property.
 The average home buyer spends 10 weeks looking for a home in the San Francisco Bay Area.
 Compare that with homeowners spending an average of 6 weeks on a kitchen remodel.

-The best way to figure out whether it would be more cost-effective to move or remodel is to get an estimate of what it would cost to both sell and remodel, and decide if there’s a big difference.
+The best way to figure out whether it would be more cost-effective to move or remodel is to get an estimate of what both scenarios would cost and determine if there’s a big difference.

 Agent commissions: You’ll have to pay the people selling your home, and that can get expensive.
-Plan to spend 5% – 6% of the sales price on agent commission – 3% for both agents.
+Plan to spend 6% of the sales price on agent commission – 3% for both agents.

 Costs of a new home: How much will your new home cost?
 Don’t forget to factor in closing costs, which are typically 3% – 6% of the purchase price.

 Updates to make before moving in: Even if you buy a home that is mostly move-in ready, you still might want to make small changes like getting it repainted, which will add to the total cost.